cretz/superpose/README.md

 ) (*superpose.TransformResult, error) {
   // Change any ReturnString function to return "foo" res := &superpose.TransformResult{
-    // We set this to true so we can make sure our patched appears like it was
+    // We set this to true so we can make sure our patched file appears like it
-    // named the original file name
+    // was named the original file name
     AddLineDirectives: true,
     // If verbose is on, this will log the entirety of every patched file, which
     // we want during development